jiang18/mph/grm.md

 mph --zero_grm 0.05 --binary_grm all_snps --output zero_outed
 ```
 All off-diagonal elements smaller than 0.05 are zeroed out, and the resulting matrix is written to the output file.

----

-## GRM list
-The GRM list file is a text file listing all GRMs , like the example one, **chr.grms.txt**.